sip03ds/viofunction/README.md

 - We can create logic apps on Azure.
 - AAD, MEM and MDE are already configured & integrated where applicable.
 - You are aware of MS Graph API, MS Security Graph API, Managed Identities.
-- You are familiar with coding (in my case I am using Java 11) and JSON .
+- You are familiar with coding (in my case I am using Java 11) and JSON.

 ## Scope:
 - **Azure Active Directory**